 - Call 508-693-7900 x451.
 Our Recovery Coaches continue to support individuals with substance use disorders via phone, email and video conferencing.

-The MV Family Center is providing virtual programming throughout this crisis.
+The MV Family Center is providing both virtual and hy-brid programming throughout this crisis.
 Please visit the calendar to learn more.
 Our staff is also available to provide individualized supports and services.
 Please contact Kim D’Arcy at 508-687-9182.

 Our Chicken Alley Thrift Shop has reopened as of 6/23 and will continue to sell items via their online store: Click here to view online and follow Chicken Alley Thrift Shop on social media: Facebook and Instagram to learn about Curbside pick up.
 Updated store hours are Tuesday-Saturday 11AM-5PM

 The Island Wide Youth Collaborative is open: